ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of the existing workspaces.

 3. Select the workspace that contains the NSG from which you want to remove the members.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 4. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 5. Select the NSG from which you want to remove the members.
-The "Network security group details" page of the selected NSG is displayed.
+The Network security group details page of the selected NSG is displayed.

 6. In the Members section, click the delete icon against the member entry that you want to remove from the NSG.
-The "Delete network security group member" confirmation message box appears.
+The Delete network security group member confirmation message box appears.

 7. Click **Delete** to initiate the deletion request.
 This action cannot be undone.